Some source text entities/characters are automatically translated to HTML entities without needing to resort to use of the $HTMLEntities attribute:

 Tinderbox recognises macros embedded in text.
 If a paragraph contains only a macro, Tinderbox does not add paragraph mark-up to that paragraph—it assumes that the macro will do this.
 If you want Tinderbox to add paragraph mark-up, just add some space characters before or after the macro.

 Tinderbox recognises any paragraph that contains only export template expressions (notably ^include(…)^ and ^children(…)^ ).
-Tinderbox won't add paragraph mark-up to the result of these expressions.
+Tinderbox will not add paragraph mark-up to the result of these expressions.
 Again, adding space characters before or after the mark-up will cause Tinderbox to add paragraph mark-up.
 If an export code is on a line of its own before the end of the note, do ensure you add closing ^ or the output HTML may not be as you suspect.

 Tinderbox ships with specimen templates stored internally within the application package (see built-in export templates).
 This means you can add a few basic templates in a new TBX to see how code work, without writing your own.